tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-01-image-sizes-in-apple-touchbar-docs.md

 In that sense, the limited space available in text callouts makes them less readable.
 You end up just giving items a name rather than providing both a name and some explanatory detail.

-Additionally, because the text callouts usually stick out on the left or right, you have to shrink your image size smaller to fit your image into the allowed space.
+Additionally, because the text callouts usually stick out on the left or right, you have to shrink your image size smaller to fit it into the allowed space (or you extend it vertically like Apple does).
 If you have more than 5 or 6 text callouts, you have to get really creative in drawing lines to the various regions.
 Lines that cut across the image often need a white stroke to stay visible.
-Then you end up spending a lot of time aligning both text and lines so that everything is perfectly symmetrical.
+You then end up spending a lot of time aligning both text and lines so that everything is perfectly symmetrical.

 In the end, it doesn't really matter whether your text in crystal sharp in callouts, because text normally shouldn't appear in callouts anyway.